50+ Website Pop-up Examples [+Templates for Conversions]

 Flaus made this popup example with Wisepops, our own popup builder.

 This popup window example shows us how just one image can be a recipe for a super cool-looking design.
-The whole background is just one properly positioned visual—and it makes the popup window gorgeous.
-Also, kudos for making sure that the image doesn’t make the text hard to read.
+The whole background is just one properly positioned visual—and it makes the entire popup window simply gorgeous.
+Also, kudos for making sure that the image doesn’t make the text hard to read!

 A nice, inviting, and friendly pop-up message here.
-A visually striking image and the font that matches the store’s (both are must-dos to make good pop-up messages) make this campaign feel like a natural extension of Elder Statesman.
+A visually striking image and the font that matches the store’s (both are must-dos to make good pop-up messages) make this campaign feel like a natural extension of the website.

 Elder Statesman is one of the most successful Shopify stores, generating about $11 million in revenue.